 View the Gallery

-Friends and co-workers ask patients if they have been away on vacation or on a new health plan.
+For many patients who have had eyelid surgery, friends and co-workers ask them if they have been away on vacation or on a new health plan.
 For those whose drooping eyelids were limiting their vision, eyelid surgery can provide a widened window to the world.
-Patients look fit, refreshed, and alert.
-They are amazed at how a little improvement around the eyes can have such a dramatic impact on both the physical appearance and mental attitude.
+This treatment allows for a more refreshed, alert, and youthful appearance for many individuals.
+They are amazed at how a little improvement around the eyes can have such a dramatic impact on both physical appearance and self-confidence.

 How Long Do Results Last After Facelift Surgery?